-Beat the egg whites, lemon juice and sugar until light and fluffy.
-Then whip the cream until also light and fluffy and then stir into it the vanilla and ginger.
+Meanwhile, beat the egg whites, lemon juice, and sugar until light and fluffy.
+Then in a separate bowl, whip the cream until also light and fluffy and then stir into it the vanilla and ginger.

 Add the strawberries to the whipped cream and then fold in the meringue.

-Spread the fluffy strawberry filling over the crust, cover well and then freeze overnight or for at least six hours.
+Spread the fluffy strawberry filling over the crust, cover well and then freeze overnight or for at least 6 hours.

 Before serving, let it thaw a bit and then cut into squares.

 Alternatively, you could freeze the crust and filling into six or eight bowls or glasses and serve it that way.